-6.1 Single-Core Results
+6.1.
+Single-Core Results

-Fig. 6 shows performance of PADC on a single-core system.
+Figure 6 shows the performance of PADC on a single core system.
 IPC is normalized to the baseline which employs the demand-first scheduling policy.
-We show performance of only 15 individual benchmarks due to limited space.
-The rightmost bars show the average performance of all 55 SPEC CPU 2000/2006 benchmarks (gmean55).
-As discussed earlier, neither of the rigid scheduling policies (demandfirst, demand-prefetch-equal) provides the best performance across all applications.
-Demand-first performs better for most prefetch-unfriendly benchmarks (class 2) such as galgel, art, and ammp, while demand-prefetch-equal does better for most prefetch-friendly ones (class 1) such as swim, libquantum, and lbm.
-Averaged over all 55 SPEC benchmarks, the demand-prefetch-equal policy outperforms demand-first by 0.5 percent since there are more benchmarks (29 out of 55) that belong to class 1.
+We show the performance of only 15 individual benchmarks due to limited space.
+The rightmost bars show the average performance of all 55 benchmarks (gmean55).
+As discussed earlier, neither of the rigid scheduling policies (demand-first, demand-prefetch-equal) provides the best performance across all applications.
+Demand-first performs better for most prefetch-unfriendly benchmarks (class 2) such as galgel, art and ammp while demand-prefetch-equal does better for most prefetch-friendly ones (class 1) such as swim, libquantum and lbm.
+Averaged over all 55 benchmarks, the demand-prefetch-equal policy outperforms demand-first by 0.5% since there are more benchmarks (29 out of 55) that belong to class 1.

-APS, shown in the fourth bar from the left, effectively adapts to the behavior of the prefetcher.
+Adaptive Prefetch Scheduling (APS), shown in the fourth bar from the left, effectively adapts to the behavior of the prefetcher.
 In most benchmarks, APS provides at least as good performance as the best rigid prefetch scheduling policy.
-As a result, APS improves performance by 3.6 percent over all 55 benchmarks compared to the baseline.
-APS (and demand-prefetch-equal) improves performance over demand-first for many prefetch-friendly applications such as libquantum, bwaves, and leslie3d.
+As a result, APS improves performance by 3.6% over all 55 benchmarks compared to the baseline.
+APS (and demand-prefetch-equal) improves performance over demand-first for many prefetch friendly applications such as libquantum, bwaves, and leslie3d.
 This is due to two reasons.
-First, APS increases DRAM throughput in these applications because it treats demands and prefetches equally most of the time.
-Doing so improves the timeliness of the prefetcher because prefetch requests do not get delayed behind demand requests.
-Second, improved DRAM throughput reduces the probability of the memory request buffer being full.
-As a result, more prefetches are able to enter the request buffer.
-This improves the coverage of the prefetcher as more useful prefetch requests get a chance to be issued.
-For example, APS improves the prefetch coverage from 80, 98, and 89 percent to 100, 100, and 92 percent for libquantum, bwaves, and leslie3d, respectively, as shown in Fig. 8.